job

 We never talked much, perhaps an enquiry about the pudger every now and then.
 The pudger, Pudger McGudger to give it its full name, was an old badminton stand that we used to pudge (lever) stacks of desks up against, and away, from the wall.
 We needed to talk about this as it was a two person task, one to hold the stack as the other pudged.
 We had names for a lot of our tools, Barry McGarry was another one.
 Doof McNaffer was our generic name for a tool.

 John, being diabetic had to eat to a schedule, so at ten o’clock we went over to his house for a snack.
 His door looked like someone had taken an axe to it.
-Which is exactly the case, the culprit was him, several times.
+Which was exactly the case, the culprit was him, several times.
 For a janny he had a strange proclivity for losing his keys.
 In fact of losing his anything.
-When we lifted the carpet in his house when he moved out we found ten bank cards that he’d stashed away there over the years.
+When we lifted the carpet in his house when he moved out we found ten bank cards that he’d stashed away there, “for safety”, over the years.
 There was a big notice on the inside of the door — remember your keys.
 As I always say, people don’t read signs.

 The snack consisted of a random can of beer from the collection that people had brought over when they were first-footing.
 This was poured into a wet glass of the wrong size, it came with its can looking flat and the sandwich.
 The sandwich was a thing of such wonder that it deserves its own chapter, we’ll make do with a paragraph.